joergkrause/nyaf/packages/@nyaf/lib/README.md

 * I want to use any current HTML 5 API, such as web components, fetch, and all this with ES2015.
 * I want to have a simple template language, that avoids clunky map, reduce, filter stuff within the HTML.
 * I want to use TypeScript from the beginning.
-* I want to have a very small package.
+* I want to get a very small package.
 * I want to use WebPack and other common tools.
 * I want to use standards, no weird CLI, no vendor lock in.
 * I want to use smart decorators for controlling stuff, not code within the component, for separation of concerns style.